 - 1. Remove the server module from the enclosure. - 2.
-Open the server module. - 3.
+Open the server module.

 Hold the cooling shroud at both ends near the server module chassis and lift it up and away from the server module.

 Figure 8.
-Removing and Installing a Cooling Shroud
+Installing and Removing a Cooling Shroud

-- 1. cooling shroud
+- 1. pins under the cooling shroud (2)

-- 2. tabs (5)
+- 2. cooling shroud

-- 3. slots on the chassis (5)
+- 3. tabs (4)